Why DEI in healthcare is central to employee retention

 Embedding DEI into goals and performance reviews: It’s up to executives and managers to hold themselves and others accountable for maintaining and increasing diversity, by working it into both their own goals and their direct reports’ reviews.

 Preventing employee turnover is a high-stakes proposition—made even more difficult as healthcare organizations cope with, and begin to recover from, the COVID-19 pandemic.
-Not all contributing factors are easily tackled, but strategically enhancing DEI initiatives following the above steps is a start.
+Not all contributing factors are easily tackled, but strategically enhancing DEI healthcare initiatives following the above steps is a start.
 Press Ganey offers additional tools to help, including the Diversity & Equity module described here; Flight Risk analytics to spot patterns when employees are considering leaving your organization; consulting offerings in the areas of diversity, equity, and inclusion; and the Equity Partnership, a collaborative of 200+ health systems working to better measure inequities and identify and share best practices to reduce them.
-Visit our website to learn more, or reach out to an expert to continue improving your existing work.
+Visit our website to learn more, or reach out to a DEI healthcare expert to continue improving your existing work.